nunzioono/c_lox_interpreter/README.md

 # c_lox_interpreter

 Lox is a scripting language written for learning purposes, this version of the interpreter is written in c and so can be compiled for any machine that has installed a c compiler.
-Amenities are provided using cmake so it's good to have installed make too.
+Amenities are provided using make so it's good to have installed make too.

 ## Installation